Home

 In 1919, she and Seth and the extended Johnston clan gathered at the home of stepson-in-law Alva Cooperrider for a reunion.

 Five years later, on Feb.
-8, 1928, Elizabeth passed away, at age 91, of bronchio-pneumonia.
+8, 1928, Elizabeth passed away, at age 90, after a month of enduring bronchio-pneumonia.
+Her examining physician wrote that "She had softening of brain for quite a while.
+I don't know how long."
 They are buried together at the Highland Cemetery near Glenford.

-At her death, the Somerset Press said that she had "a number of distant relatives."
+At her death, the Somerset Press said that Elizabeth was survived by "a number of distant relatives."